 Small business owners can find loans from 3 different lenders:

-- Banks/credit unions.
-A loan from a bank will normally carry a lower interest rate, and you’ll be able to find out pretty quickly whether or not you’ll get approved.
+1. Banks/credit unions.
+A loan from a bank will typically carry a lower interest rate, and you’ll be able to find out pretty quickly whether or not you’ll get approved.
 Most business owners get an answer within 2 weeks.
-The problem here is that banks have higher requirements for their applicants and approve only about 20% of all applications.
+The problem is that banks have higher requirements for their applicants and approve only about 20% of all applications.

-- SBA.
-An SBA loan has its own pros and cons.
-Being a government agency, SBA offers several loan programs, has favorable terms for the borrowers, and is a safer bet for the lenders.
-Of course, as with anything that’s government-related, you’ll need a lot of paperwork, and the whole approval process is much longer.
+2. SBA.
+An SBA loan has its pros and cons.
+As a government agency, the SBA offers several loan programs, has favorable terms for borrowers, and is a safer bet for lenders.
+Of course, as with anything government-related, you’ll need a lot of paperwork, and the whole approval process is much longer.

-- Alternative sources.
-You can also try and apply for a small business loan online.
-These alternative lenders don’t require you to have an excellent credit score or an impeccable financial history.
-They do have a lower maximum amount that you can borrow and can come with some hefty fees and interest rates.
+3. Alternative sources.
+You can also apply for a small business loan online.
+These alternative lenders don’t require an excellent credit score or an impeccable financial history.
+They have a lower maximum amount you can borrow, which can come with hefty fees and interest rates.
 Always read the fine print of your loan agreements before signing them.

 Application Requirements for a Small Business Loan

-Just as with any other type of loan or credit, the exact application requirements will vary from lender to lender.
-Some will allow you to get a small business loan with a poor credit history, and others will just require you to have a longer business financial history.
+As with any other type of loan or credit, the exact application requirements will vary from lender to lender.
+Some will allow you to get a small business loan with a poor credit history, while others require a more extended business financial history.
 As a general rule of thumb, you’ll need to provide the following information when you’re applying for a small business loan:

-You might be required to provide additional information, so to stay on the safe side, it’s always best to keep all your financial documents on hand when you’re applying for your small business loan.
+You might be required to provide additional information, so to stay safe, it’s always best to keep all your financial documents on hand when you’re applying for your small business loan.